AstarNetwork/astar-docs/docs/nodes/rpi-cheat-sheet.md

 Check the node log to ensure proper syncing: `journalctl -f -u astar.service -n100`

 Enable the service: `sudo systemctl enable astar.service`

+## Tips and Troubleshooting

+You can refer to [this page](https://medium.com/@sequaja.marco/astar-peers-program-troubleshooting-guide-and-faq-a6958a76d021) maintained by our ambassador Sequaja with FAQ and troubleshooting tips.